 Cotham school is committed to providing a comprehensive careers education and work-related programme for students of all year groups and aims to achieve the national Gatsby Benchmarks.
 Careers education is delivered in Years 7, 8 and 9 via tutor-led sessions.
 We have a highly qualified Professional Careers Advisor who offers 1:1 impartial and objective information, advice and guidance to students.
 Students will be offered the opportunity to take part in collapsed timetable days of work-related learning to equip students with the employability and enterprise skills needed for success in the world of work.
-There are additional (virtual) activities during National Careers Week in March.
+There are additional activities during National Careers Week in March to emphasise existing skills and build confidence in gaining new ones.